sciZer0/newdiscoveries/a/README.md

 <i>FUNDAMENTAL ERRORS IN SCIENCE</i>

 1.1.
 One of Sufficient Fundamental Errors in Science;<br>
 1.2.
-Endless Series of Fundamental Errors in Science.
+Endless Series of Errors in Science.

 ### DISCOVERY #2
 <i>NEW FORMULAS FOR FORCE, WORK, ENERGY, POWER</i>